stormshield/ansible-SNS/README.md

 Version="3.7.1"
 [...]
 ```
-We can extract the firmware version with the following task:
+Firmware version can be extracted with the following task:

 ```yaml
   tasks: